axibase/atsd/administration/restarting.md

 #### `/opt/atsd` directory

 ATSD uses the `/opt/atsd` directory to store log files, backup files, and other files.
-If this directory is owned by root, ATSD cannot function properly.
+If this directory is owned by `root`, ATSD cannot function properly.

 * Solution: Stop all ATSD services.
 Grant ownership to `/opt/atsd` directory to the `axibase` user.